IPA-CyberLab/h132/README.md

 ```

 - Replace `your_key_name` with a name for your access key.
 - The `--tpmKeyHandle` option specifies the TPM handle where the key will be stored.
-We recommend using `810080xx`.
+We recommend using a handle in the range `0x81008000` to `0x81008FFF`.
-    - Please consult Section 2.3.1 of ["Registry of Reserved TPM2.0 Handles and Localities"](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf) for precise ranges.
+    - Please consult Section 2.3.1 of the ["Registry of Reserved TPM 2.0 Handles and Localities"](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf) for precise ranges.
-    - `h132` will bail out safely if there's a pre-existing key at the specified handle, so feel free to try and error.
+    - `h132` will safely exit if there's a pre-existing key at the specified handle, so feel free to experiment.
-- Specify the path to your TPM device using `H132_TPM_PATH` environment variable. `h132` will use `"/dev/tpmrm0` by [default](https://github.com/IPA-CyberLab/h132/blob/master/tpm2/device.go#L13).
+- By [default](https://github.com/IPA-CyberLab/h132/blob/master/tpm2/device.go#L13), `h132` uses the TPM device at `/dev/tpmrm0`.
+If your TPM device is at a different path, specify it using the `H132_TPM_PATH` environment variable:
+    ```sh
+    $ export H132_TPM_PATH=/dev/tpm0
+    ```

 #### Adding an Emergency Access Key